rustatian/hidden-slice/README.md

 Description:

-First of all we need to know size of one element to allocate proper amount of memory for all elements size := unsafe.Sizeof(&UserDefined{})
+First of all we need to know size of one element to allocate proper amount of memory for all elements:

-We use syscall with 6 parameters
+`size := unsafe.Sizeof(&UserDefined{})`

-    syscall.Syscall6
+We use syscall with 6 parameters: `syscall.Syscall6`

 1. Specify type of syscall
 	`syscall.SYS_MMAP`